VNS Health EasyCare (HMO) and VNS Health EasyCare Plus (HMO D-SNP) Provider and Pharmacy Directory

 Follow this link to use our online search directory.

-The Directory lists health care professionals (such as doctors, nurse practitioners, and psychologists), facilities (such as hospitals or clinics), and we also list the pharmacies that you may use to get your prescription drugs.
+The directory lists health professionals (such as doctors, nurse practitioners, and psychologists), facilities (such as hospitals and clinics), and pharmacies that you may use to get your prescription drugs.

-The listings contain provider and pharmacy addresses, contact information as well as other details, such as hospital affiliation and languages.
+The listings contain provider and pharmacy addresses and contact information, as well as other details, such as hospital affiliations and languages.

-The directory is current as of the date noted as “Last data update” at the bottom of the web search tool page or on the left-hand column of the search tool.
-For more information or help with other questions, please contact us at 1-866-783-1444 (TTY 711), 7 days a week, 8 am – 8 pm.
+The directory is current as of the date noted as “Last data update” at the bottom of the web search tool page and in the left-hand column of the search tool.
+For more information, please contact us at 1-866-783-1444 (TTY: 711), 7 days a week, 8 am–8 pm.

 The counties in our service area are listed below.